centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-antivirus-kaspersky-snmp.md

 ### UNKNOWN: SNMP GET Request : Cant get a single value.

 This message generally means that SNMP privileges are not wide enough for the mode/plugin to work properly.

-If it only happens on the Inodes mode, make sure the following directive is set in the SNMP server configuration file:

-includeAllDisks 10%